Acellera/openmm-feedstock-acellera/README.md

-# OpeMM Feedstock controlled by Acellera
+# OpeMM Feedstock by Acellera

 This is a partial fork of the conda-forge feedstock for OpenMM.
-The idea is to be able to make OpenMM releases from specific commits without having to wait for Peter to make a new release which can take months.
+The idea is to be able to quickly create OpenMM release candidates from specific commits without having to wait for an official OpenMM release.

 To create a new release you need to: